In the rush of everyday life, it is all too easy to let relationships slip right off our agenda.

 As a couples therapist I often see couples who have slowly drifted apart and have a lot of reconnecting and repair work to do.

-So what are some of the things that can help give our love lives a little boost on a day to day level?
+So what are some of the things that can help strengthen your love relationship, and give it a little boost on a day to day level?

 Here are three suggestions to get you started